jmetzger/training-mariadb-komplettkurs/upgrades/mariadb-upgrade-11-04-11-08-rhel.md

 systemctl enable mariadb

 # Only necessary, if mysql_upgrade_info is not 11.8 in /var/lib/mysql
-mariadb_upgrade # After that mysql_upgrade_info will be present in /var/lib/mysql with version-info
+mariadb-upgrade # After that mysql_upgrade_info will be present in /var/lib/mysql with version-info
 ```

 ## Reference: